The Death of Adolf Hitler: Criticism and legacy

 Upon the book's publication, Hugh Trevor-Roper wrote that it was "remarkable that [Bezymenski's] book is apparently for Western consumption only", with no Russian release and the book's original language apparently being German.
 Trevor-Roper says, "No explanation is offered of these interesting facts, which suggest a propagandist rather than an historical purpose."
 In 1969, Reuben Ainsztein compared Bezymenski's account to that of Soviet war interpreter Elena Rzhevskaya, whom he says implied that "the investigating team completed its investigations against [Stalin's] wishes".
 Ainsztein criticizes Bezymenski for failing to explain why he ostensibly blames Shirer and Bullock for helping "foster the legend that [Hitler] shot himself like a man".
 In his 1971 book about Hitler, German historian Werner Maser expresses doubt about Bezymenski's book, including the autopsy's insinuation that Hitler had only one testicle.
-Historian Sjoerd de Boer opined that this narrative suited Stalin's desire to portray Hitler as a coward who died by either poison or a coup de grâce.
+Journalist Ron Rosenbaum and historian Sjoerd de Boer opine that this narrative suited Stalin's desire to portray Hitler as a coward who died by either poison or a coup de grâce.

 In 1972, forensic odontologists Reidar F. Sognnaes and Ferdinand Strøm reconfirmed Hitler's dental remains based on X-rays of Hitler taken in 1944, the 1945 testimony of Käthe Heusermann and Fritz Echtmann, as well as the Soviet description of the dental remains.
 The same decade, Sognnaes argued (along with Trevor-Roper) that despite the book's flaws, the dental remains proved the body was Hitler's, omitting their being found loose and the mandible sundered at the alveolar process.
 After initially believing that the Soviets had examined Braun's corpse, by 1981 Sognnaes was convinced that this was false after Heusermann reputedly told him that Braun had never actually been fitted for a dental bridge (though one had been made for her).
 In 2023, Mark Felton noted that the alleged autopsy reported natural teeth where Braun had artificial molars as well as caries, though Braun maintained good dental hygiene even through the mid-1940s.